Kick Master: Plot

 If the player manages to complete the game, the evil Belzed is destroyed and Thonolan rescues the princess Silphee.
-He then torches down Belzed's Tower and disappears, never to be heard from again.
-The player is then given an opportunity to try to beat the game again on a higher difficulty level.
+He torches down Belzed's Tower and disappears, never to be heard from again.
+The player is given an opportunity to try to beat the game again on a higher difficulty level.
 There are a total of three difficulty levels in this game.
 Once the third difficulty level is complete, the credits will roll.